Romania–United Kingdom relations: Economic relations

 Trade between the United Kingdom and Romania is governed by the EU–UK Trade and Cooperation Agreement since 1 January 2021.

 Companies

-Royal Bank of Scotland operated in Romania between 15 October 2008 and 31 December 2015.
+The Royal Bank of Scotland operated in Romania between 15 October 2008 and 31 December 2015.

 The Romanian subsidiary of the British company Vodafone is the second largest mobile network operator in the country.

 One of the best known Romanian brands in the United Kingdom is Dacia.
 It has a wide spread network of dealers throughout the country.